Nodeclipse/Node-Eclipse-Studio/README.md

  I will update, if I succeed.

 ## Contacts

+If you only need to install set of plugins, check [Eclipse Node IDE](https://github.com/PaulVI/eclipse-node-ide).

 * How do I? -- StackOverflow!
 * I got this error, why? -- StackOverflow!